In this Article

 Walking on two legs is difficult for babies as their muscles are ill-equipped to for this.
-However, if you notice your child frantically trying to overcome obstacles by going over them, they’re one step closer (no pun intended) to walking.
-This is because they are making use of their leg muscles and strengthening them in the process.
+However, if you notice your child frantically trying to overcome obstacles by going over them, he’s one step closer (no pun intended) to walking.
+This is because he is making use of their leg muscles and strengthening them in the process.

-When you see your baby trying to lift themselves off the ground, you know the day is near.
-They would use make use of their arms to hold on to raised platforms to pull themselves up or support their efforts.
+When you see your baby trying to lift himself off the ground, you know the day is near.
+Babies will make use of their arms to hold on to raised platforms to pull themselves up or support their efforts.
 The raised platforms could be anything, from furniture to even your leg.
 However, they would still be unable to stand independently.

-Handholding is fine, but your child is determined and isn’t going to wait for you to help them out.
-They’re going to find anything sturdy like walls or pieces of furniture to keep them off the floor and balance themselves.
+Handholding is fine, but your child is determined and isn’t going to wait for you to help him out.
+He’s going to find anything sturdy like walls or pieces of furniture to stay off the floor and balance himself.

 Encouraging Your Baby to Walk

-- One of the first children walking sign is them making attempts to crawl.
-Give them more floor time so that they can start exercising their muscles.
+- One of the first children walking signs is them making attempts to crawl.
+Give them more floor time, so that they can start exercising their muscles.

 - Use motivators such as their favourite toy.
 Place them on one end of the room and the toy on the other end.
 When they crawl all the way to one side, put the toy on the other end.
 While it may sound frustrating for the child, remember they will be quite thrilled knowing they can crawl and get the toy independently.

-- You can improve their balance by gradually improving the difficulty level as they get better.
-First, hold them with both your hands while they walk.
-Once they have a good grip, only use one hand.
-After that, let them grab on to your clothes as they walk and finally just stand close-by in case they fall.
+- You can improve your baby’s balance by gradually improving the difficulty level as he gets better.
+First, hold him with both your hands while he walks.
+Once he has a good grip, only use one hand.
+After that, let him grab on to your clothes as he walks and finally just stand close-by in case he falls.
 Keep in mind these tips to make your baby walk.

-- Too much clothing or even tight clothing can constrict the limbs which can make it difficult for them to regain balance.
-Let them put on their birthday suit so that they can have full mobility.
+- Too much clothing or even tight clothing can constrict the limbs which can make it difficult for kids to regain balance.
+Let him wear comfortable clothing.

-- Initially hold them on by the upper trunk and gradually move on to the hips.
+- Initially, hold kids by the upper trunk and gradually move on to the hips.
 You can also hold them by the fingers to give them proper direction.

-This is an abnormal situation, and most paediatricians suggest that most times, the problem is in the environment.
+This is an abnormal situation, and most paediatricians suggest that most of the time.
+The problem is in the environment.
 This could be because both parents are working and do not have time to encourage the baby to start walking.
-Then there is the other extreme, where parents are overindulgent.
+Then, there is the other extreme, where parents are overindulgent.
 The baby is treated on par with royalty and carried everywhere, meaning minimal exertion.